KangshiWang/PV_Data_Collection/README.md

 Chanel T-X: Monocrystalline XKD-30W

-The specifications for the PV modules in this data collection system is shown as follows.
+The specifications for the PV modules in this data collection system are shown as follows.

 Parameter| Value
  ---- | -----